 STO tokens will be acquired through an escrow contract specific to each tokenization.
 The escrow contract is a secure contract where investor capital is stored and protected by the smart contract.
 The smart contract is completely autonomous, independant and self-regulated.
 The escrow contract will only release the funds to the STO promoter when certain milestones have been reached:

-- Soft cap: the soft cap is the first milestone of any STO and it is the minimum amount needed for the STO to proceed.
+- Soft cap: the soft cap is the first milestone of any Security Token Offering (STO) and it is the minimum amount needed for the STO to proceed.
 This amount will be included in the STO’s white paper and investors will know it beforehand.

 - When the soft cap is reached, the escrow account automatically releases the funds to the STO promoter and investors receive their tokens.